 The Bardia Community Homestay was established in 2011 in support of the World Wildlife Foundation in Dalla which is within close proximity to biodiverse Bardia National Park.
 The protected park is where you’re most likely to get a glimpse of incredible animal life.
 The hosts, having grown up sharing the land with the phenomenal wildlife in this area, are well-acquainted with tracking animals.

 In the park, Wild Asian elephants roam the terrain, elusive Bengal tigers stalk their prey, and one-horned rhinos engage in combat in shallow waters.
 Additionally, visitors can spot around 30 other mammal species and over 400 types of birds.
-Keep an eye out for the mystical Bengal florican and sarus crane.
-If you’re lucky, you might see the endangered Gharial crocodile or Gangetic dolphins in the Karnali River.
+Keep an eye out for the mystical Bengal florican and Sarus crane.
+You might see the endangered Gharial crocodile or Gangetic dolphins in the Karnali River if you're lucky.

 Wildlife Spotting from the Community Forest Tree House